-The trail occupies the rail bed of the former Virginia Blue Ridge Railway Trail, which ran from Tye River Depot (to interchange with the Southern Railway) to Massies Mill.
+The trail occupies the rail bed of the former Virginia Blue Ridge Railway, which ran from Tye River Depot (to interchange with the Southern Railway) to Massies Mill.
 Construction started in 1915 and the line was abandoned in 1980.

 Portable toilets are available at the Piney River trailhead.
 You can also access the trail at Roses Mill.
 The trail is open between sunrise and sunset.